Jupita-io/java/README.md

 ```

 ### Step 3
-Build Jupita Agent - '2' has been used to represent the agentId;
+Build Jupita Agent - '2' has been used to represent the agent_id;

 ```
 String token = “your-token”;